ArseniyShestakov/hamster/content/post/primehotplug.md

 <!--more-->
 Long story:
 ------------------

-I'm was using GPU passthrough with VFIO for two years now and happy with it.
-Still for me as Linux nerd that like to play around with FOSS drivers there was huge downside that once GPU used in VM it's was impossible to use it on host before reboot.
+I've been using a GPU passthrough with VFIO for two years now and I'm happy with it.
+Still, for me as a Linux nerd that likes to play around with FOSS drivers there was the huge downside that once the GPU was used in the VM it was impossible to use it on the host again without rebooting.

-One year ago I did several attempts to make it work on Ubuntu 14.04 with 3.19 kernel, but failed.
-Radeon kernel module load and unload didn't end up well after few retries leaving me with locked host.
-I tested many different ideas, but none work and best I could achieve is getting GPU work after X server restart.
-Other VFIO users reported the same.
+One year ago I made several attempts at making this work on Ubuntu 14.04 with the 3.19 kernel, but failed.
+Loading and unloading the Radeon kernel module a few times would leave me with a locked host.
+I tested many different ideas, but none worked and the best I could achieve was getting the GPU to work after an X server restart, other VFIO users reported similar results.

-Now I'm finally switch to Kubuntu 16.04 and after few days managed to get it working with stock everything and [ACS kernel patch](https://gist.github.com/cspicer/5e09d9ef382aa816435c).
-It's hard to say what exactly make it work, but suppose it's DRI3.
-My current setup looks that way:
+Now I've finally switched to Kubuntu 16.04 and after a few days I managed to get it working with stock everything and the [ACS kernel patch](https://gist.github.com/cspicer/5e09d9ef382aa816435c).
+It's hard to say what exactly made it work, but I suppose it is DRI3.
+My current setup looks like this:

 * Host boot with UEFI.
-Used Legacy BOIS / CSM before.
+Used Legacy BIOS / CSM before.
 * Host monitors connected to iGPU.
 One connected to dGPU as well for usage in VM.
 * GPUs attached to radeon and intel kernel drivers.
 No blacklisting.
 * Radeon and Intel DDX drivers is set use DRI3.